Migratory Game Bird Hunting

 - It is unlawful to drive, rally or chase waterfowl with any motorized conveyance or any sailboat to put the birds in the range of hunters.

-- Captive-raised mallard ducks may not be released to the wild except under the authority of a Regulated Shooting Area Permit (see Regulated Shooting Areas Requirements), Retriever Training Permit or a Field Trial Permit issued by the Department of Natural Resources.
+- Captive-raised mallard ducks may not be released to the wild except under the authority of a Regulated Shooting Area Permit (see Regulated Shooting Areas Requirements, Hunting Licenses), Retriever Training Permit or a Field Trial Permit issued by the Department of Natural Resources.

 Migratory Game Bird Hunting Devices and Regulations